 This hilarious, table-turning tale will have you wondering why you were so scared in the first place.

 Rose is a multi-Helpmann Award nominated director, her productions regularly visit leading stages and festivals around Australia and the world, including the Sydney Opera House, Hong Kong’s Arts and Leisure Centre and New York’s New Victory Theatre.
-Her directing credits for Windmill include Pinocchio, The Wizard Of Oz, Fugitive, School Dance, Big Bad Wolf and Girl Asleep.
+Her directing credits for Windmill include Rumpelstiltskin, Pinocchio, The Wizard of Oz, Fugitive, School Dance, Big Bad Wolf and Girl Asleep.

 Carol Wellman Kelly

 She was the assistant director for Garry Stewart and ADT (2000-2008), rehearsal director for Tasdance, Artistic advisor and Project manager Restless dance Theatre, Movement lecturer Flinders University Drama department, member Board of Directors, Australia Council, Ausdance and SA and Audio Describer for theatre and dance.
-Carol’s work with Windmill Theatre Co includes The Wizard of Oz, Girl Who Cried Wolf, Pinocchio and Big Bad Wolf.
+Carol’s work with Windmill Theatre Co includes The Wizard of Oz, Girl Who Cried Wolf, Pinocchio, Big Bad Wolf and Rumpelstiltskin.

-Patrick has previously worked on Windmill productions including The Wizard of Oz, Boom Bah! and Big Bad Wolf.
-For floogle, an independent company Patrick co-founded, he has performed in One Long Night in the Land of Nod, Black Crow Lullabies, and The Homecoming where his portrayal of Lenny earned him and Advertiser Oscart Award.
-For State Theatre Company of SA Patrick has appeared in Blasted, Buried Child, Three Sisters, The Misanthrope, Lion Pig Lion, Equus, and The Dark Room.
+His portrayal of Lenny in floogle’s The Homecoming earned him an Advertiser Oscart Award.
+For State Theatre Company South Australia Patrick has appeared in Blasted, Buried Child, Three Sisters, The Misanthrope, Lion Pig Lion, Equus, and The Dark Room.
 Patrick’s television credits include Blue Heelers, Stingers, Fergus McPhail and McLeod’s Daughters.
 Film credits include The King is Dead (Rolf De Heer) and Angela’s Decision (Matt King).